dwanderton/dwanderton.github.io/_posts/2015-11-21-acorn-hack.markdown

 </center>
 <br/>

-From encouraging the girls to get out and speak to their potential customers (their peers) for a revision app that was multi, rather than single, subject - through to chatting about the realities of deploying an app, we covered a lot of ground in 48 hours.
+From encouraging the entreperneurial young ladies to get out and speak to their potential customers (their peers) for a revision app that was multi, rather than single, subject - through to chatting about the realities of deploying an app, we covered a lot of ground in 48 hours.
 We were super excited to launch our app, Study+, on the Google Play Store by the final presentations.

 <center>
 <br/>